SANDIP-BCA/airline-demand-analysis-webapp/replit.md

-# ✈️ Airline Booking Market Demand Analysis
+# ✈️ Australian Flight Market Analysis - Internship Test Project

 ## Overview

-This is a Streamlit-based web application designed for analyzing airline booking demand data, built as an internship application project.
-The application provides interactive dashboards with filtering capabilities, data visualizations, and detailed insights into booking patterns, price trends, and demand forecasting.
-This project demonstrates essential data analysis skills, clean coding practices, and professional presentation suitable for a fresher developer applying for data analyst internship positions.
+This is a comprehensive web application built for an internship test assignment that demonstrates web scraping, API integration, and data analysis capabilities.
+The application scrapes real flight booking data from Australian domestic routes, integrates with OpenAI's API for intelligent insights, and provides an interactive dashboard for analyzing airline market demand trends.
+Built from the perspective of a fresher developer applying for internships, showcasing practical problem-solving and real-world development skills.

 ## System Architecture